daragao/real_estate_web_scrapper/README.md

-# AWS Web scrapping playgound
+# AWS real estate Web scrapping playgound

 Although the name of the repo has not changed, this has evolved into a more generic repo, about creating an AWS serveless pipeline.